whatmakeart/whatmakeart.github.io/content/electronics/electricity-safety.md

 title: Electricity Safety
 ---

-[Electricity](./electronics/electricity-basics.md) can be dangerous and deadly, even at low voltages.
+Link below with leading `./` for file relative link `./electronics/electricity-basics.md` [Electricity](./electronics/electricity-basics.md) can be dangerous and deadly, even at low voltages.
+It is important to follow safety practices.

+Link below with leading `/` for root relative link `/electronics/electricity-basics.md` [Electricity](/electronics/electricity-basics.md) can be dangerous and deadly, even at low voltages.
+It is important to follow safety practices.

+Link below with no prefix `electronics/electricity-basics.md` [Electricity](electronics/electricity-basics.md) can be dangerous and deadly, even at low voltages.
 It is important to follow safety practices.

 ## Basic Electrical Safety Checklist